Prior FAQs regarding the RFP process can now be found on this webpage under FAQs for RFP Applicants.

 At our feedback session after the initial release of the RFP, several people requested a template or example for the budget and budget narrative.
 A suggested budget format has been provided on page 7 of the revised RFP which can be found on the RFP application webpage.

-What level of detail do you expect around the budget narrative?
+What level of detail did you expect around the budget narrative?

-Enough to explain where the money is being spent.
+Enough to explain where the money was being spent.
 Please see the revised RFP for additional guidance.